retrotravelbug/tightropetool/adolescent tightrope.md

 -	Safety Net – those who support and help now
 -	Steps Down – actions needed / planning for future goals and safe ground

+## Research led prompts
-There is a [workbook] available to download that includes the following:
+The [toolkit] is available to download includes the following:
 -	an introduction to the analogy and how it can be applied within risk assessments
 -	background to the development, use in practice and testimonials from practitioners and young people during the pilot
 - outlines the specialist fields that overlap to support a holistic model for adolescents and provides a summary of the interviewing methods and practice models that are compatible with the tight rope
-– includes templates to record a summary of your assessment and presents a detailed breakdown of each section of the tightrope, including the cards that you can print, cut out, then laminate or print on card to use in direct work.
+- templates to record a summary of your assessment and prompt cards that you can print, cut out, then laminate (or print on card) to use in direct work.
 Each card is listed with references to provide more information about why that factor was chosen.
-- provides guidance to practitioners about the role of the worker, factors to consider in application (age, culture, and gender) and how to evaluate progress or impact of the tool
+- guidance to practitioners about the role of the worker, factors to consider in application (age, culture, and gender) and how to evaluate progress or impact of the tool
 - a full list of references are provided

 > "I got more in that tightrope in one session than I’d done in 10 weeks working with the young person"